bwinslow-cars/bwinslow-cars/README.md

 >
 > I struggle writing '*I*' and '*me*' as many times as I do in this file.
 Writing in the first person is uncomfortable as I prefer pronouns like '*us*' and '*we*'.
 I tend not to use the word '*feel*' and choose words like '*perceive*', '*relative*' and '*reality*' instead.
 It's kind of quirky but you deserve to know this about me.
 >
 > I choose *action* over *inaction*.
-In this same vain, I value opprotunites to learn from failure - sometimes iteration is the path.
-Stoic perspective is the lense filtering my reality.
-TLDR; controll what you can (not the inverse).
+In this same vain, I value opportunities to learn from failure - sometimes iteration is the path.
+Stoic perspective is the lens filtering my reality.
+TLDR; control what you can (not the inverse).
 Fear is a chosen reaction (as is hate/love etc ).
 ---
 ### Communication
 > *I cherish different perspectives, thoughts and approaches.
 When we engage each other, I will prioritize listening over speaking.*